pfenninglab/TACIT/README.md

 # TACIT Enhancer-Phenotype Association
 Enhancer-Phenotype Association from Tissue-Aware Conservation Inference Toolkit.

 We used this with open chromatin regions (OCRs) / predictions of open chromatin status (1), but the pipeline is also amenable to predictions of other proxies for enhancer activity.

+This pipeline begins with the step of TACIT for associating enhancer activity predictions with phenotypes (step 4 of Figure 1 from Kaplow*, Lawler*, Schaffer*, _et al_., Science, 2023) and continues through the end of the pipeline.
+Here is a summary of how to do steps 1-3:

+Step 1: For processing bulk open chromatin data, we used the ENCODE open chromatin pipeline (https://github.com/ENCODE-DCC/atac-seq-pipeline).
+For processing single-cell ATAC-seq data (step 1), we used Archr (https://www.archrproject.com/).
+We removed potential promoters (OCRs within 20kb of a protein-coding transcription start site), potential super-enhancers (OCRs longer than 1kb), and OCRs overlapping protein-coding exons.

+Step 2: For training machine learning models to use DNA sequence to predict open chromatin (step 2), we used keras (https://keras.io/).
+Our machine learning models can be found at http://daphne.compbio.cs.cmu.edu/files/ikaplow/TACITSupplement/CNNs/.
+The models for predicting brain open chromatin and the models for predicting liver open chromatin trained using only mouse sequences can be found at https://github.com/pfenninglab/OCROrthologPrediction/tree/main/models (brain model architechture: brainEnhancer_humanMouseMacaqueRat_euarchontaglireEnhLooseOrthNeg_500bp_conv5_architecture.json, brain model weights: brainEnhancer_humanMouseMacaqueRat_euarchontaglireEnhLooseOrthNeg_500bp_conv5.hdf5, liver model architecture: liverEnhancer_euarchontaglireEnhLooseOrthNeg_500bp_conv5_architecture.json, liver model weights: liverEnhancer_euarchontaglireEnhLooseOrthNeg_500bp_conv5.hdf5).
+For comparing results to DeepSEA Beluga, we input our sequences into https://humanbase.net/deepsea/ with the Beluga model option.

+Step 3: For mapping OCR orthologs across species, we used halLiftover (https://github.com/ComparativeGenomicsToolkit/hal) followed by HALPER (https://github.com/pfenninglab/halLiftover-postprocessing).
+For making predictions at orthologs we used predictNewSequencesNoEvaluation.py from https://github.com/pfenninglab/OCROrthologPrediction.

 This pipeline has been tested on Centos versions 7 and 8.
 However, we expect it to work on other distributions of Linux, MacOS, and Windows.